 Step by step instruction for Downward Facing Dog Pose

 This resting pose is very healing and restorative.
 When practising yoga it’s important to have a pose that you can come back to to rest.
 This is where Child’s Pose comes in.
 It’s very important to feel 100% comfortable in this pose so finding the right variation for you is important.
 Check out our pose modifications here.

 6. Cobra Pose

 Another pose used a lot in yoga classes.
 This gentle backbend helps to stretch and open the chest.
 It’s energising and also gently strengthens the upper body.

 Step by step instruction for Cobra Pose

 This pose is the gateway pose to seated postures.
 Feeling strong and confident in this pose will provide a stable foundation to your seated poses.
 Discover your core here and improve its stability and strengthen your back.

 8. Half Lord of the Fishes Pose

-This gentle pose is a great introduction to the twist poses in yoga.
-You can very naturally get into this pose after doing Staff Pose.
+This pose is a great introduction to the twist poses in yoga.
+You can also lengthen the bottom leg (left leg in the picture).
 It relieves tension in the back and improves the range of motion in your spine.
 Make sure you keep your spine long here, so if your back feels rounded, sit on something to raise your hips.
-You can also lengthen the bottom leg (left leg in the picture).
-This will also help to bring length in the spine.

 Step by step instruction for Half Lord of the Fishes Pose